khebbie/lxd-consul/README.md

 #### Why LXD instead of Docker?

-LXD is a very easy to use/install virtualization solution for Ubuntu users.
+LXD is a very easy to use/install containerization solution for Ubuntu users.
 With LXD you get all the benefits of Docker like speed, portability, isolation, and performance.
-However, you gain a more familiar hypervisor experience as opposed to the somewhat opinionated Docker workflow.
 LXD is designed to run containers which are running full operating systems which allow you to treat the container like a vm.
 LXD containers are smaller than traditional VM images and since they are containers they run very close to the metal.
-For this script, I utilized Alpine OS images which are extraordinarily minimalist images using about 3MB of disk.
+For this script, I utilized ubuntu images.
 Only potential downside is that LXD doesn't have a declarative configuration file (Dockerfile) or as great a mindshare/ecosystem as Docker.

 #### Further Reading